 Changing Landscapes Bolivia is now available for purchase!
-That's right, for purchase, you can watch the trailer above or by clicking on the 'watch film' button you'll be taken to our Bolivia sales page where you can buy individual episodes or the entire series which includes two special features; 'Interview with an Artist - Dominik Modlinski,' and 'Riding in Peru and Bolivia.'
-And if you're a Vimeo fan, don't worry, we'll have you covered on Vimeo on Demand in a couple of weeks.
+That's right, for purchase, you can watch the trailer above or by clicking on the 'Buy the Series' button you'll be taken to our Bolivia sales page where you can buy individual episodes or the entire series which includes two special features; 'Interview with an Artist - Dominik Modlinski,' and 'Riding in Peru and Bolivia.'

 Welcome to 'Changing Landscapes Bolivia.'

 In the fall of 2014 landscape artist, Dominik Modlinski, and travel writer/film maker, Scott Wilson, traveled through Bolivia for six weeks on motorcycle to film Dominik painting in the field.
 Changing Landscapes Bolivia follows the two friends as they explore the landlocked country, both on the beaten path, and off, from the Altiplano to the Andes, Lake Titicaca to the Amazon jungle, and the world's largest salt flats to the Potosi silver mines.
 There were mechanical breakdowns, a national election, friendly locals, stodgy food and hotels built from salt.
 Bolivia, it turns out, was everything they expected...and so much more.
 Join them and discover this hidden gem for yourself.